 - Over a dozen direct Hill visits to Senate offices on the Udall Amendment SJ Res.
 19, a constitutional amendment that would allow Congress the ability to once again regulate campaign finance.
 Further Hill visits to Senate and House offices have continued into 2015.

-- A workshop at Catholic University of America on October 1st that brought together faith leaders, academics, and non-profit leaders to analyze the role of money in politics.
+- A workshop at Catholic University of America in Fall 2014 that brought together faith leaders, academics, and non-profit leaders to analyze the role of money in politics.

-- A news article from America Magazine about the event at CUA which is also a good primer about the intersection of faith groups and the issue of money in politics can be found here.
+- An article from Catholic News Service about the event at CUA which is also a good primer about the intersection of faith groups and the issue of money in politics can be found here.